 What I'm Working On Getting Better At

 - I try to keep up-to-date on technical areas, but it's impossible to track everything.
-Currently focused on getting back into Go and React, but I'm always flexible about these.
+Recently I've been experimenting with Svelte and trying to learn more Typescript.

 - I'd like to learn more about strategy and higher-level engineering management.

 Outside Of Work